Moore County, North Carolina: Geography

 According to the U.S. Census Bureau, the county has a total area of 705.69 sqmi, of which 697.68 sqmi is land and 8.00 sqmi (1.13%) is water.
-Moore County is bordered by Chatham, Lee, Harnett, Cumberland, Hoke, Scotland, Richmond, Montgomery County, and Randolph counties.
+Moore County is bordered by Chatham, Lee, Harnett, Cumberland, Hoke, Scotland, Richmond, Montgomery, and Randolph counties.
 It lies mostly within the Piedmont region, though some of the county extends into the state's Coastal Plain.
 Additionally, the county lies within the Sandhills region, and about two-thirds of its land are host to sandy soils.
 The county drains into the Cape Fear River Basin and Lumber River Basin.
 Local waterways include Pine Lake, Deep and Little Rivers and Aberdeen, Big Governors, Big Juniper, Drowning, Herds, McLendons, Sugar, and Little Crane Creeks.

 Longleaf pine is native to the region.
 It grows in the Sandhills Game Land, a state nature preserve which covers part of Moore County, and the Weymouth Woods-Sandhills Nature Preserve, which resides wholly in the county.
 Fish present in the county include bass, sunfish, and Cape Fear shiner.
 The endangered red-cockaded woodpecker resides in the area.